Egyptian wooden headrest, New Kingdom, circa 1567-1085 B.C

-This example is, being of an appropriate size for its function, an object of daily use.
-Its arched shape to support the head not only ensures a relatively comfortable position while sleeping, but also allows air to circulate around the head, an added advantage in Egypt’s hot and dusty climate.
-Still, because of its rigidity it is thought to be more for votive use.
+But this example is, having a suitable size for its function, an object of daily use.
+Its arched shape to support the head not only ensures a relatively comfortable position while sleeping, it also allows air to circulate around the head, an added advantage in Egypt’s hot and dusty climate.
+Even so, due to its rigidity it is believed to be more of a votive use.

 This object appears in the Ancient Empire and lasted until the last years of the Egyptian civilization.
 Although such was its development that today it is still made and used in different African tribes.
 Its moment of splendor was in the Middle Empire, where each sarcophagus had to contain a headrest to accompany the deceased, so it was considered an integral part of the funerary ensemble.